 Republican politicians — cowards who knew better — quickly took up the mantle and went along with Trump’s baseless and profoundly undemocratic lies, cynically deceiving the very constituents they swore to serve in order to maintain their own political power.

 An army of lawyers abused their status as officers of the court to sow distrust in the very idea of free and fair elections.
 While some withdrew after their involvement became widely known, the number of legal professionals who willingly offered their services to propagate an unprecedented attack on the political system, upon which the rule of law relies, was astonishing and deeply disturbing.

-When the President of the United States addressed his supporters on January 6 and suggested that they march to the Capitol, he was merely throwing the last ounce of gasoline on a fire that had been burning uncontrolled for over two months.
+When the president of the United States addressed his supporters on Jan.
+6 and suggested that they march to the Capitol, he was merely throwing the last ounce of gasoline on a fire that had been burning uncontrolled for over two months.
 The criminal mob was set in motion with a mission to stop our democracy.